Current state of micro and small enterprises in horticulture in Kenya

 "I have been involved in reviewing the agriculture and veterinary school curriculum.
 I used this opportunity to highlight the insights gained from this fellowship and to influence decisions so that the food system understanding becomes embedded in the learning institutions."
 MSE Fellow, Kenya Cohort 2021

 Do you have solutions to support MSEs and untap their potential for feeding a healthier population?
-Apply for the second cohort of the African Food Fellowship.
+Apply to the African Food Fellowship.

 Sources of information